Kurtoid/honorlock-honeypot-list/README.md

 What do honeypots look like in the real world?

-Efforts to find and list Honorlock honeypot domains
+This repo contains efforts to find and list Honorlock honeypot domains.
+These lists are _far_ from complete.

 live-sites.txt lists.. well... live sites.